getindata/flink-sql-runner/README.md

 ### Infrastructure

-Currently, the framework supports only deployment on a Flink Session Cluster running on YARN on AWS EMR cluster.
+Currently, the framework supports only deployment on a standalone Flink Session Cluster or a Flink Session Cluster running on YARN.

 #### Session Mode